9 Insurance, Reimagined

 The system starts rewarding the behavior everyone agrees is better: act early, prevent escalation, maintain health.

 Traditional insurance underwriting is designed to exclude.
-Pre-existing conditions, age, occupation, income level — the system is optimized to find reasons to deny coverage or charge more.
+Pre-existing conditions, age, occupation, income level – the system finds reasons to deny coverage or charge more.

-The Aarokya model enables a different kind of underwriting — one built on behavioral data rather than demographic exclusion:
+The Aarokya model enables underwriting built on behavioral data rather than demographic exclusion:

 • A worker with 18 months of consistent HSA contributions is demonstrably committed to healthcare funding.

-• A family that has completed two preventive health checkups through the platform has shown health-seeking behavior.
+• A family that has completed two preventive health checkups has shown health-seeking behavior.

 • A community pool with 200 members and regular contributions represents a diversified risk group.